 The Company estimates its CECL Reserve primarily using a probability-weighted model that considers the likelihood of default and expected loss given default for each individual loan.
-Calculation of the CECL Reserve requires loan specific data, which includes capital senior to the Company when the Company is the subordinate lender, changes in net operating income, debt service coverage ratio, loan-to-value, occupancy, property type and geographic location.
+Calculation of the CECL Reserve requires loan-specific data, which includes capital senior to the Company when the Company is the subordinate lender, changes in net operating income, debt service coverage ratio, loan-to-value, occupancy, property type and geographic location.
 Estimating the CECL Reserve also requires significant judgment with respect to various factors, including (i) the appropriate historical loan loss reference data, (ii) the expected timing of loan repayments, (iii) calibration of the likelihood of default to reflect the risk characteristics of the Company's floating rate loan portfolio and (iv) the Company's current and future view of the macroeconomic environment.
 The Company may consider loan-specific qualitative factors on certain loans to estimate its CECL Reserve.
 In order to estimate the future expected loan losses relevant to the Company's portfolio, the Company utilizes historical market loan loss data licensed from a third party data service.
-The third party's loan database includes historical loss data for commercial mortgagebacked securities, or CMBS, issued dating back to 1998, which the Company believes is a reasonably comparable and available data set to its type of loans.
-The Company utilized macroeconomic data that reflects weak economic growth in the near term given current macroeconomic conditions; however, the actual financial impact on the Company of the current environment is highly uncertain.
+The third party's loan database includes historical loss data for commercial mortgage-backed securities, or CMBS, issued dating back to 1998, which the Company believes is a reasonably comparable and available data set to its type of loans.
+The Company utilized macroeconomic forecasts and inputs that reflected a blend of a stable and a weaker economic outlook in the near term; however, the actual financial impact on the Company of the current environment is highly uncertain.
 For periods beyond the reasonable and supportable forecast period, the Company reverts back to historical loss data.
-Management's current estimate of expected credit losses as of December 31, 2023 increased compared to the current estimate of expected credit losses as of December 31, 2022 primarily due to an increase in the CECL Reserves for risk rated "4" and "5" loans in the portfolio as a result of the impact of the current macroeconomic environment, including high inflation and interest rates, volatility and reduced liquidity in the office sector and other loan specific factors partially offset by shorter average remaining loan term and loan repayments during the year ended December 31, 2023.
-The CECL Reserve also takes into consideration the assumed impact of macroeconomic conditions on CRE properties and is not specific to any loan losses or impairments on the Company's loans held for investment, unless the Company determines that a specific reserve is warranted for a select asset.
+Management's current estimate of expected credit losses as of December 31, 2024 decreased compared to the current estimate of expected credit losses as of December 31, 2023 primarily due to realized losses on risk rated "5" loans, resulting in a reversal of the associated CECL Reserves, shorter average remaining loan term and loan repayments during the year ended December 31, 2024.
+These factors were partially offset by an increase in the CECL Reserves for risk rated "4" and "5" loans in the portfolio as a result of the impact of the current macroeconomic environment, including high inflation and interest rates, and more particularly, volatility and reduced liquidity in the office sector and other loan-specific factors during the year ended December 31, 2024.
+The CECL Reserve also takes into consideration the assumed impact of macroeconomic conditions on CRE properties and is not specific to any loan losses or impairments on the Company's loans held for investment, unless the Company determines that a specifically identifiable reserve is warranted for a select asset.

 In certain instances, the Company may identify specific loans to be collateral dependent.
-The Company considers loans to be collateral dependent if both of the following criteria are met: (i) loan is expected to be substantially repaid through the operation or sale of the underlying collateral, and (ii) the borrower or sponsor is experiencing financial difficulty.
+The Company considers loans to be collateral dependent if both of the following criteria are met: (i) loan is expected to be substantially repaid through the operation or sale of the underlying collateral, and (ii) the borrower is experiencing financial difficulty.
 The determination of whether these criteria are met for an individual loan requires the use of significant judgment and can be based on several factors subject to uncertainty.